SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD_CDM_Qx.md

 ## About

-The CEFD CDM Qx driver allows the user to monitor and control a Comtech EF-Data CDM Qx device.
-The driver uses an **SNMP** and a **serial** connection to retrieve data from and set data on the device.
+The CEFD CDM Qx connector allows the user to monitor and control a Comtech EF-Data CDM Qx device.
+The connector uses an **SNMP** and a **serial** connection to retrieve data from and set data on the device.
 The different device parameters are displayed on multiple pages according to subject.

 ## Installation and configuration

 ### Creation

-This driver uses an SNMP connection and needs the following user information:
+This connector uses an SNMP connection and requires the following input during element creation:

 **SNMP CONNECTION**: